-The states comprised in the second group are next in importance and are classed under three Agencies, namely (1) the Central India Agency, (2) the Rajputana Agency, and (3) the Beluchistan Agency.
+The states comprised in the second group are next in importance and are classed under three Agencies, namely, (1) the Central India Agency, (2) the Rajputana Agency, and (3) the Beluchistan Agency.
 The most important of the States included in the first Agency are Gwalior, Indore, Bhopal and Rewa.
-The best known of the States included in the second Agency, are Udaipur (Mewar), Jaipur, Jodhpur (Marwar), Bharatpur, Bikaner, Alwar and Dholpur.
+The best known of the States included in the second'Agency, are Udaipur (Mewar), Jaipur, Jodhpur (Marwar), Bharatpur, Bikanir, Alwar and Dholpur.
 The total number of States included in all the Agencies is 170.

-The minor States, and they are the largest in number are included in the third group.
-The more important of those under the Government of Bengal have been Sikkim, Cooch-Behar, Hill Tippera, Bhutan and Mayurbhanj.
-Hill Tippera has now been transferred to the new Province of Eastern Bengal and Assam.
+The minor States, and they are the largest in number, are included in the third group.
+The more important of those under the Government of Bengal have been Sikkim, Coch-Bihar, Hill Tippera, Bhutan and Mayurbhanj.